JustinFntn/JustinFntn/README.md

 ![](./Justin.gif)
 ==============================================================================================================================

-Student in a Bachelor's degree program in Computer Science.
-Actively seeking a "sandwich course" in software development for the next two years
+I am a student in a Bachelor's degree program in Computer Science, alternating my studies with work at the association ATMO Hauts-de-France.
 -----------------------------------------------------------------------------------------------------------------------------------------------

-I discovered computer programming during my bachelor's degree in mathematics while working on practical assignments in Python.
+I discovered computer programming during my bachelor's degree in Mathematics while working on practical assignments in Python.
 Now, I am familiar with various programming languages, and I thoroughly enjoy exploring new things every day

-* 🌍  I'm based in Boulogne-sur-mer
+* 🌍  Based in Boulogne-sur-mer and Lille
 * ✉️  You can contact me at [justin.fntn@icloud.com](mailto:justin.fntn@icloud.com)